jo-mayorga/CS325_mmayorg_proj1/README.md

 Requirements:

--Create a conda environment using requirements.yaml
+-Create a conda environment using the supplied requirements.yaml

 -Have Ollama and phi-3:mini installed